Skip to main content

 The Alabama DMV lost a case in federal court in 2021 after it was sued by the American Civil Liberties Union (ACLU) and the ACLU of Alabama for denying an accurate driver's license to three transgender Alabama motorists.

-The ACLU argued that the state compromised the safety and well-being of the aggrieved motorists by providing them with drivers' licenses that contained the wrong gender marker.
+The ACLU argued that the state compromised the safety and well-being of the aggrieved motorists by providing each of them with a driver's license that contained the wrong gender marker.
 Alabama required proof of “complete" surgery (genital and top surgery) or an amended birth certificate before it would change someone's gender marker.

-The lawsuit began in 2018 and was finally resolved in January 2021 when the U.S. District Court for the Middle District of Alabama ruled that the DMV's driver's license policy as applied to transgender people violated the Equal Protection Clause of the 14th Amendment because it discriminates based on sex.
-The judge rejected the government's reasons for requiring a citizen to undergo expensive, fertility-impairing surgery before they can get an accurate gender classification on their driver's license.
+Beginning in 2018, the lawsuit was resolved in January 2021 when the U.S. District Court for the Middle District of Alabama ruled that the DMV's driver's license policy as applied to transgender people violated the Equal Protection Clause of the 14th Amendment because it discriminates based on sex.
+The judge rejected the government's reasons for requiring a citizen to undergo expensive, fertility-impairing surgery before they could get an accurate gender classification on their driver's license.

 In a Minneapolis, Minnesota case, a police officer was notified that her record on the DMV driver's license database had been illegally accessed by others.
 The Driver's Privacy Protection Act governs the disclosure of personal information collected by the state motor vehicle departments.
-In this case, it was city employees — fellow police officers — who had illegally accessed her information.
+In this case, it was her fellow police officers who had illegally accessed her information.

-Instead of suing the DMV, she sued the City of Minneapolis and two police officers — and won.
-She received an award of $585,000.
+Instead of suing the DMV, she sued the City of Minneapolis and two police officers.
+After winning, she received an award of $585,000.

 Abuse of the driver's license database by law enforcement isn't a rare occurrence, but getting a case to court is.
 In this case, it helped that Minnesota maintains a log of when the DMV database is searched and by whom.